 Leicester Royal Infirmary (LRI) is located in the city centre.
 It provides the majority of services for Emergency and Paediatric care for Leicestershire, whilst the Glenfield Hospital includes the East Midlands Congenital Heart Centre and ECMO support.

-We are currently in the process of a £48 million development of a new Emergency Department due for completion early 2017.
+We recently completed development of a new £48 million Emergency Department (opened Q2 2017).
 This exciting new build will see the Children’s Emergency Department increasing in size and capacity to include a Paediatric Observation Ward.

 Our department sees children attending with a variety of presentations, from acute and life threatening medical conditions, to trauma and minor injuries.
 With this in mind, our nurses need to have a broad knowledge base and a range of skills.
 We can offer career progression that will challenge you both clinically and as a manager.

 Our senior nurses manage care delivered in one of the busiest Emergency Departments in Europe, while our Emergency Nurse Practitioners and Paediatric Advanced Nurse Practitioners provide the highest level of clinical care.

 We have a dedicated Emergency Practice Development Team to provide support with your continued learning within your area of work.
 This team will not only ensure your mandatory training and corporate needs are up to date, but will also work shoulder to shoulder with you, making sure that you are aware of how every clinical process and piece of equipment in the department works.